g0v/10v/config/private/key/README.md

-# This folder contains all key files.
+This folder is used to hold key files.
+Never commit/push files here.